Stryper: The Covering, No More Hell to Pay, The Fallen and split with Tim Gaines (2010–2017)

-The Covering, a collection of 12 cover songs from bands that inspired Stryper and helped to shape the band's sound and musical identity was on Big3 Records/Sony and was produced by Michael Sweet.
-Along with the covers, it includes a new, original recording: "God".
+The Covering, a collection of 12 cover songs from bands that inspired Stryper and helped to shape the band's sound and musical identity, was released on Big3 Records/Sony and was produced by Michael Sweet.
+Along with the covers, it includes a new, original recording "God".
 On September 14, 2010, it was announced that the album's first single, a cover of Black Sabbath's "Heaven and Hell", was available for download on iTunes.
 The album was released on February 15, 2011.